Source: Federal Reserve Bank of New York, Global Supply Chain Pressure Index (GSCPI).

 The onset of the Covid-19 pandemic resulted in record-level disruptions as the event affected entire global supply chains.
 The GSCPI surged in early 2020 and fell back in the Autumn of the same year as China resumed its manufacturing in the second semester of 2020.
 A divergence emerged as the shipping and port industry could not cope with the surge across several trade lanes.
 An important driver was a shift in consumption patterns in key import markets, particularly in the United States and Europe.
 While consumers usually spend about 69% of their personal consumption expenditures on services, the pandemic resulted in a drop to around 65% by the second half of 2020, with the extra spending going on goods consumption, notably durable goods.
 This shift was substantial enough to put significant pressure on supply chains.

 By late 2020, increasing port congestion resulted in the GSCPI surging again, particularly for Los Angeles/Long Beach.
 This was aggravated by the blockage of the Suez Canal in March 2021.
 Container shipping rates along major trade routes surged four or five times above their long-term trend.
 By late 2021 and early 2022, the index was on the decline, but the War in Ukraine created additional disruptions, particularly in the energy and agricultural sectors.
 Then, the index resumed its downward trend as the prior significant inflationary cycle was having a dampening effect on the demand.
+By 2023, the index went negative to levels not seen since the financial crisis of 2008-09.
 Further, container shipping rates declined substantially with lessening demand.